IFCI Ltd

 The company has played a pivotal role in setting up various market intermediaries of repute in several niche areas like stock exchanges, entrepreneurship development organisations, consultancy organisations, educational and skill development institutes across the length and breadth of the country.

 The Government of India has placed a Venture Capital Fund of Rs.
 200 crore for Scheduled Castes (SC) with IFCI with an aim to promote entrepreneurship among the Scheduled Castes (SC) and to provide concessional finance.
 IFCI has also committed a contribution of Rs.50 crore as lead investor and Sponsor of the Fund.
 IFCI Venture Capital Funds Ltd., a subsidiary of IFCI Ltd., is the Investment Manager of the Fund.
 The Fund was operationalized during FY 2014-15 and IVCF is continuously making efforts for meeting the stated objective of the scheme.

 Further, the Government of India designated IFCI as a nodal agency for the “Scheme of Credit Enhancement Guarantee for Scheduled Caste (SC) Entrepreneurs” in March 2015, with the objective of encouraging entrepreneurship in the lower strata of society.
 Under the scheme, IFCI would provide guarantees to banks against loans to young and start-up entrepreneurs belonging to scheduled castes.

-Until the establishment of ICICI in 1991, IFCI remained solely responsible for implementation of the government's industrial policy initiatives.

 On 1 July 1993, it was reconstituted as a company to impart a higher degree of operational flexibility.
 Because there was NPA increase, and it was making loss, then gov privatised it.
 IFCI was allowed to access the capital markets directly.

+In November 2024 the Government announced that it would be restructuring IFCI from a financial lender to an advisory firm, shutting down its lending options entirely.